About Holy Trinity

 Jail & Inmate Records

-The Russell County Jail, located in Phenix City, serves as the primary detention facility for individuals arrested within the county.
+The Russell County Jail, located in Phenix City, is the primary detention facility For people arrested within Russell County.
 The booking process involves photographing and fingerprinting detainees, with records maintained by the Sheriff's Office.
 Inmates can be searched through an online inmate lookup tool provided by the Sheriff's Office, which offers information on current detainees.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to security protocols.

 Criminal Records